-I am participating in the 2020 Boston Marathon® Jimmy Fund Walk presented by Hyundai, taking steps toward the ultimate finish line: a world in which all cancers are preventable or can be detected and treated early-on.
+I was glad to participate in the 2020 Virtual Boston Marathon® Jimmy Fund Walk presented by Hyundai, taking steps toward the ultimate finish line: a world in which all cancers are preventable or can be detected and treated early-on.

 I feel so lucky to know so many people who are living with cancer, whose cancers have been eradicated or are in remission or who are continuing be treated, living full, productive lives with manageable side effects.
 Many of the treatments which have helped them were not available when I first started doing this walk, way back in 1990.
 That’s pretty amazing!
+I feel so very lucky, too, that improved methods of detection have enabled both my husband and me to have assorted "lumps" removed before they became cancerous.
 I also sadly remember folks for whom treatments were not available, and know that they would want research and treatment to continue to make life better for others.
-You probably have those same lucky and sad feelings, too.
-So, please "walk" with me by contributing on this fund-raising page.
-As always, I will take the names of everyone who contributes, and those they honor and remember, with me: we will all be walking together on October 4th.
+You probably have some of these same lucky and sad feelings, too.

 Thank you for supporting my participation in the Boston Marathon Jimmy Fund Walk.
-Together, we can conquer cancer!
+Together, we can make strides to conquer cancer!